- Off-exchange plans are ACA-compliant but sold outside the ACA’s exchanges.

 Can I get ACA's subsidies with an off-exchange health plan?

-In some areas since 2018, people have found that they can get Bronze plans for free or nearly free, or Gold plans for less than the cost of a Silver plan.
-This is due to the way states and insurers are handling the loss of federal funding for cost-sharing reductions, and the resulting impact that’s had on premiums.
-These ultra-low-cost Bronze plans and low-cost Gold plans are still available in some areas in 2020, although it’s not as widespread as it was in 2019.
-But low-cost or free Gold plans are likely to be even more widely available in 2021.
+In some areas since 2018, people have found that they can get Bronze plans for free or nearly free, or Gold plans for less than the cost of a Silver plan, due to the way states and insurers are handling the loss of federal funding for cost-sharing reductions, and the resulting impact that’s had on premiums.
+And the prevalence of free plans — at the Bronze, Silver, and Gold levels — is even higher in 2021 as a result of the ARP (this map, which applies to states that use HealthCare.gov, shows the percentage of the poverty level that a person can earn in 2021 and still obtain premium-free plans at each metal level).

 In the fall of 2017, the Trump Administration announced that the federal government would no longer fund the ACA’s cost-sharing reductions (CSR).
 States and insurers took varying approaches to address this, but the most common strategy was to add the cost of CSR to Silver plan premiums, since CSR benefits are only available on Silver plans.
 The resulting increase in Silver plan rates meant that premium subsidies grew significantly for 2018 in many states (since the premium subsidy amounts are based on the cost of Silver plans), and have remained disproportionately large ever since, making many subsidized enrollees better off than they would otherwise have been.